Byron/gitoxide/STABILITY.md

 * _breaking change_
   - A change in code that requires a `dependent crate` to adjust their code to fix compile errors.
 * _release_
   - A new version of a crate is published to crates.io
+* _development version_
+  - A crate version whose _major_ version is 0.
+* _release version_
+  - A crate version whose _major_ version is 1 or higher.

 ## Tiers